 In all three cases, it was next to impossible to hold so many faint stars in view long enough to see them individually or connect them into patterns.
 Instead, they appeared as a granulated haze or mist of dim points that flashed in and out of view.

 Stephen Odewahn of the McDonald Observatory surveyed NGC 206 in the 1980s and published a photometric survey of its brightest stars.
-While most are hopelessly faint for visual observers even with moderately large telescopes, 14 members range between magnitude +14.8 and +17.5, making them somewhat less hopelessly faint.
+While most are hopelessly faint for visual observers even with moderately large telescopes, 5 members range between about magnitude 15.5 and 17.0, making them somewhat less hopelessly faint.

 A 15-inch scope covers the brighter end of that range with ease, but the number of stars I glimpsed with averted vision implies that in some situations, based on seeing, magnification and experience, we can momentarily best a telescope's limiting magnitude by a surprising margin.